 On Thursday the 10th of December the Pre-hospital and Air ambulance day hosted by the Norwegian Air Ambulance will tackle a wide range of pre-hospital topics.

-The Cardiac Arrest Masterclass and Cardiac Arrest conference will be held on Thursday 10th and Friday 11th of December.
+The Cardiac Arrest Symposium will be held on Friday 11th of December.

-This years breakaway sessions (which can be mixed with attendance at the main conference) will include: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, core trauma topics and paramedic critical care.
+This years breakaway sessions (which can be mixed with attendance at the main conference) will include: trauma surgery, trauma haemorrhage research, trauma research, trauma nursing and paediatric trauma, an introduction to ECLS and ECMO and core trauma topics.
 Practical workshops in resuscitative thoracotomy and REBOA will also be on offer.

 On Thursday evening the ever popular ‘stand up science’ will challenge presenters of scientific abstracts and entertain a friendly audience.